 Compatibility: PC, Nintendo, PlayStation, Xbox

-For those who prefer in-ear headphones as opposed to over-ear headsets, we'd recommend checking out these EPOS GTW 270 Hybrid earbuds.
+For those who prefer in-ear headphones as opposed to over-ear headsets, we'd recommend checking out these EPOS GTW 270 Hybrid earbuds - arguably some of the best gaming earbuds around.

 With a total of twenty hours of battery life, you can race for nearly a full day without needing to recharge.
 They're also highly versatile as you can connect seamlessly to the PS4, PS5, Xbox, PC, Nintendo Switch, and smartphones through Bluetooth and a low-latency USB-C dongle.